oscarotero/simple-crud/README.md

 * Date: Converts a string or Datetime instance to "Y-M-d"
 * Set: an array of values to a string.
 For example: ['red', 'blue', 'green'] will be stored as "red,blue,green" in database.

-As said at begining, if the fields in the entity are not specified, the EntityFactory use a "DESCRIBE `$table`" to get them and use the mysql Type to decide the Field class used ("date" fields use the Date class, "datetime" the Datetime, etc).
+As said at begining, if the fields in the entity are not specified, the EntityFactory use a ```"DESCRIBE `{$table}`"``` to get them and use the mysql Type to decide the Field class used ("date" fields use the Date class, "datetime" the Datetime, etc).
 If you have the fields defined in the entity, you can specify the format in this way:

 ```php
 use SimpleCrud\Entity;